bchadfield/csw-website/help/add-content-type.markdown

 5. Click the \'Save content type\' button to confirm your changes.

-The content type will now be available to be assigned to content items.
+The content type will now be available to be [assigned to content items](/help/content/change-content-content-type.html).
-\[LINK TO ADDING CONTENT TYPE TO CONTENT\].

 ###  Adding attributes